201 Carter Drive, Suite 200

 As a general rule, payments for services and activities associated with West Chester University will always be sent directly to the Office of the Bursar in 25 University Avenue.
-A deposit form is available here.
+A deposit form.

 Payments to West Chester University should be made by check or money order, payable to West Chester University.
 Cash can be accepted for small dollar amounts if the department follows the cash processing procedures outlined below.
 Cash transactions present special security problems and should be discouraged.

 A full and true accounting of all funds collected, including identification of the sources of such funds, shall be maintained by the collecting department.
 Accountability for such collections shall be maintained from the origin of collection until final deposit in the Office of the Bursar.

 All fees collected shall normally be deposited daily in the Bursar's office.
 Departments which collect nominal amounts for fees are exempt from this daily deposit requirement, but must make deposits whenever the amount of cash on hand reaches $200.00 and at least every third calendar day regardless of amount.
 All money kept overnight by the department must be secured in a safe or other secured facility.
 Immediately upon receipt, checks shall be endorsed "For Deposit Only."
 The restricted endorsement stamps are available in the Bursar's office.
 There is no authorization for any department or person to use the fees collected for any purpose whatsoever other than deposit in the Bursar's office.

 If collection of cash by an individual or department cannot be avoided, a receipt for the payment shall be provided to the payer.
 Receipts shall be pre-numbered and all receipts shall be accounted for.
 If a receipt is incorrect it must be marked VOID on both copies of the receipt and be signed by a supervisor.
 The reason for the VOID should be written on the receipt.